dzangolab/generator-dzangolab-iac/generators/do-swarm-leader/templates/do-swarm-leader/README.md

 The organization and stack of the project are assumed to be identical to the droplet's organization and stack.

-### Project

-A DigitalOcean project to store resources in.

 ### Reserved IP address